Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

 One subtle point: EE and GS are sections of the same EE+GS package, but a rail or internal fault may affect one section more than another.
 The fact that you see the diagnostic already proves quite a lot:

--EE is executing code.
+-EE is executing code.<br>
--Scratchpad works well enough to run the interface.
+-Scratchpad works well enough to run the interface.<br>
--GIF commands reach the GS.
+-GIF commands reach the GS.<br>
--GS can produce the displayed video and draw text/bars.
+-GS can produce the displayed video and draw text/bars.<br>

 It does not prove every EE+GS function, but a completely unpowered EE+GS would produce no test screen at all.